Marvin-Novi/Netflix-Wiki/README.md

-PLEASE CREATE AN Configuration.js FILE in the src WITH YOUR OWN RAPID API KEYS AND FIREBASE KEYS!
+PLEASE CREATE A Configuration.js FILE in the src WITH YOUR OWN RAPID API KEYS AND FIREBASE KEYS!

 # Installing the Application short explanation:
 To install and run a Node.js project, you can follow these simple steps: